Energy Price Monitor

 Plans Starting at $149 USD /year

 About Crude Oil.
-Crude Oil is a naturally occurring, highly complex mixture, containing primarily carbon and hydrogen compounds.
-More specifically, the great majority of the compounds are paraffinic, cycloparaffinic and aromatic hydrocarbons, with small amounts of other elements, mostly oxygen, nitrogen and sulfur.
+Crude Oil is a naturally occurring, highly complex mixture, containing primarily paraffinic, cycloparaffinic, and aromatic hydrocarbons.
 Petroleum is a yellowish to black liquid, with apolar characteristics, formed millions of years ago, through biological processes in organic deposits.
-It is mostly found in geological formations beneath the Earth’s surface; however, it can be found in porous rocks above it.
-Crude oil has many possible classifications, the most used are based on the geographic location it is produced/extracted, its API gravity and its sulfur content.
+It is mostly found in geological formations beneath the Earth’s surface although it can be found in porous rocks above it.
+Crude Oil has many possible classifications, varying by country.
+The most used are based on the geographic location where it is produced/extracted, its API gravity, and its sulfur content.

-Crude oil has been used since ancient times; however, it only became important with the invention of the internal combustion engine and the rise in aviation history.
-The first oil refinery was built in 1856 and the first commercial oil well started its operation in 1858.
-Currently, there are countries’ economies based around petroleum, and it is estimated that the world consumes nearly 100 million barrels of crude oil every day.
-Petroleum is considered by many as the most important chemical in existence, since it is the source of nearly all fossil fuels, plastics/rubbers/resins and of an uncountable number of organic compounds.
+Crude Oil has been used since ancient times, but it only became important with the invention of the internal combustion engine and the rise in aviation history.
+Currently, there are countries’ economies based on petroleum market, and it is estimated that the world consumes hundreds of millions of crude oil barrels every day.
+Petroleum is considered by many as the most important chemical worldwide, since it is the source of almost all fossil fuels, plastics/rubbers/resins, and an uncountable number of organic compounds.
+Part of Crude Oil is commercialized through spot trade, in which the commodity can be purchased for immediate delivery.

+Crude Oil Handling.
 Petroleum is transported depending on the quantity and the destination.
-The most common ways are via pipelines (well to refineries/storage facilities), marine vessels (ocean transportation), rail cars (landmass transportation, usually in DOT-11 cars, holding 34,500 US gallons) and trucks (land transportation, ranging from 400 to 7,500 US gallons).
-The biggest problem associated with its transportation are pollution and leakage/spilling, since the mixture is very toxic to living animals and the environment as a whole.
-Crude oil is flammable, so it should be kept away from heat, sparks, flame, or other sources of ignition.
-Petroleum is usually not stored in its crude form; it is refined to its derivatives.
+For bulk quantities, the most common ways are via pipelines (well to refineries/storage facilities), marine vessels (ocean transportation), rail cars (landmass transportation, usually in DOT-11 cars, holding 34,500 US gallons), and trucks (land transportation, ranging from 400 to 7,500 US gallons).
+The biggest problems associated with its transportation are pollution and leakage/spilling, since the mixture is very toxic to living animals and the environment as a whole.
+Crude Oil is flammable, so it should be kept away from heat, sparks, flames, or other sources of ignition.
+Usually, petroleum is not stored in its crude form: it is refined to its derivatives.

-Crude oil is one of the most important raw materials for the industry.
-It is employed as building block for the chemical industry, for fuel production, for plastic/rubber/resin manufacture, as well as to produce waxes, asphalt, and lubricants.
+Crude Oil Uses.
+Crude Oil is one of the most important raw materials for industry.
+It is employed as a building block for the chemical industry, for fuel production, for plastic/rubber/resin manufacture, as well as to produce waxes, asphalt, and lubricants.

 Trusted By Leaders